mattias-p/linky/README.md

 example_site/path/to/follow.md:3: NO_FRAG http://github.com/mattias-p/linky/blob/master/example_site/path/to/other.md#non-existing
 ```

-Notice that the links that previously had HTTP\_301 status tokens now have disappeared or have contracted other resolution problems.
+With --follow the HTTP\_301 status tokens have been replaced with more detailed ones.

 ### Dealing with HTTP fragments